PEN/E. O. Wilson Literary Science Writing Award ($10,000)

 The PEN/E. O. Wilson Literary Science Writing Award celebrates writing that exemplifies literary excellence on the subject of physical and biological sciences.
-The winner receives a cash award of $10,000 and will be honored at the PEN Literary Awards.
+The winner receives a cash award of $10,000 and will be honored at the PEN Literary Awards Ceremony.

 The PEN/E. O. Wilson Literary Science Writing Award was founded by scientist and author Dr. Edward O. Wilson, activist and actor Harrison Ford, and the E. O. Wilson Biodiversity Foundation.
+The award is also supoprted by James and Cathy Stone.
 The inaugural award was conferred in 2011.

 Examples of published works that exemplify the quality of writing the award is designed to acknowledge include Rachel Carlson’s Silent Spring (1962), Dr. James Watson’s The Double Helix (1969), Lewis Thomas’s The Lives of a Cell (1978), and Douglas Hofstadter’s Godel, Escher, Bach: An Eternal Golden Braid (1979).